Updated November 21, 2017

-Compare the compute services that Amazon and Google provide in their respective cloud environments.
-Compute services are typically offered under three service models:
+Compare the compute services that Amazon Web Services (AWS) and Google Cloud provide in their respective cloud environments.
+Compute services are typically offered under four service models:

 - Infrastructure as a service (IaaS), in which users have direct, on-demand access to virtual machines, as well as a suite of related services to automate common tasks.

-- Platform as a service (PaaS), in which the machine layer is abstracted away completely, and users interact with resources by way of high-level services and APIs.
+- Platform as a service (PaaS), in which the machine layer is abstracted away completely, and users interact with resources by using high-level services and APIs.

 - Containers as a service (CaaS), an IaaS/PaaS hybrid that abstracts away the machine layer but retains much of the flexibility of the IaaS model.

-This article focuses on the IaaS and CaaS services offered by Google and Amazon.
+This article focuses on the IaaS, PaaS, FaaS, and CaaS services offered by Google Cloud and AWS.

-At a high level, Amazon EC2's terminology and concepts map to those of Compute Engine as follows:
+At a high level, Amazon EC2's terminology and concepts map to those of Compute Engine:

 |Feature||Amazon EC2||Compute Engine|